Compare RETS vs FTP IDX Feeds

 Open Up the Full Power of the MLS™ Listings

 Most agent IDX platforms use FTP to access the listing IDX feed.
 This feed as it’s called is actually a simple spreadsheet or .csv file with all the listing details of the homes for sale.
 The data is held on your MLS server.
-When a visitor views a page of mls listings on your site, the page data comes from the csv file on the mls server.
+When a visitor views a page of mls listings on your site, the page data comes from the csv file on the mls server (and you can have a copy of this file located on your server).

 Pass this post on to other agents in your office.